Pipeline Industry in Canada

 The only winners when Canadian pipelines are stalled are other major oil and gas producing nations who are happy to meet growing global demand.
 Often these producers do not have anywhere near the environmental protections, regulatory oversight and transparency involved with production that Canada does.

 It’s time Canadians start standing up for what’s good for Canada and the global environment by supporting pipelines.
 These major infrastructure projects benefit Canadians from coast-to-coast and also will allow us to fund more renewable energy projects while decreasing the discount we take on our oil and gas.
 Join us!

 Trans Mountain Expansion Workers - TMX Pipelines in Canada that move oil and gas are the lifeblood of our modern society.
 They feed refineries which create the products we use every day such as the fuel necessary to heat our homes, plastics used in our hospitals and asphalt t...

 If a petroleum refinery was a beating heart, transmission pipelines would be the veins bringing blood to and from.
-Truth is that pipelines are the lifeblood of our modern society, as they are the mechanism that allows us to ship oil and natural gas safely and effectively which...
+Truth is that pipelines are the lifeblood of modern society, as they are the mechanism that allows us to ship oil and natural gas safely and effectively, which is...

 A lot of people wonder just how much greenhouse gas (GHG) emissions are created by mid-stream components such as pipelines.
 In Canada, the Canadian Energy Pipeline Association (CEPA) sheds some light on this topic.
 According to the latest data from 2014, you might be amazed at...